clover/remote-pay-cloud/README.md

 ```

 ##### Clean up the connection on exit of the window
-This should be done with all connectors.
+This should be done with all connectors
-The following example uses jQuery to add a hook for the window `beforeunload` event that ensures that the connector is disposed of.
+The following example uses jQuery to add a hook for the window `beforeunload` event that ensures that the connector is disposed of
 ```
 $(window).on('beforeunload ', function () {
     try {